 Of course, however, things have changed since COVID-19 landed in Portland.
 Suddenly, tourism has dropped off, Oregon travelers are staying home, and PDX doesn’t quite feel like the playground it was back in 2019.
-Still, as some travelers continue to prepare to fly home, the airport has upped its COVID-19 protocols: Face masks are required, the PDX team has added 35 additional hand sanitizer stations to its original 50, and surfaces are being cleaned more frequently throughout the day.
+Still, as some travelers continue to prepare to fly home, the airport has upped its COVID-19 protocols, although masks are not currently required in the airport.

-PDX is also in a state of flux, completely unrelated to the pandemic: The airport has been undergoing a major renovation, and will soon add a new slate of big-name Portland businesses to its dining options: Screen Door, Good Coffee, Lighting Bar Collective (the folks behind Bye and Bye and Victoria).
+PDX is also in a state of flux, completely unrelated to the pandemic: The airport has been undergoing a major renovation, and will add a new slate of big-name Portland businesses to its dining options this summer, including Good Coffee and Screen Door.
 And while some of the airport’s heavy hitters have left — Tamale Boy, Kenny & Zuke’s — there are many places where customers can still find a bite to eat, including exciting new arrivals like Lardo.

 PDX’s panoply of restaurants, bars, and cafes include ample options for vegetarians, vegans, and the gluten-free, with prices comparable to their off-airport counterparts; plus, many of those options are outposts of local businesses.
-When the concourse connector hallway reopens — soon, hopefully — it will be easy for visitors to explore the whole shebang and avoid going through security again.
-Something to note: Concourse B will reopen on December 8, with Starbucks and Stumptown locations landing in Concourse E that month, as well; even more openings will arrive in the first half of 2022.
+Something to note: the concourse connector hallway, which usually makes it easy for visitors to explore the whole airport without going through security again, is currently under construction, so it’s best to look within your side of the airport when considering a meal.

 Lardo is a Portland legend, a sandwich cart-turned-local chain that is known for its hardcore sandwiches and dirty fries.
-While the full-blown Lardo location has yet to open in the former Kenny & Zuke’s spot, Lardo has recently opened a tiny grab-and-go stand in Concourse E, complete with bacon-egg-and-cheeses, thick Italian subs, and Reubens.
+While the full-blown location has yet to open in the former Kenny & Zuke’s spot, founder Rick Gencarelli designed a menu of grab-and-go dishes for the transitionary Lardo in Concourse E, complete with bacon-egg-and-cheeses, thick Italian subs, and salads.

-The Country Cat, just past security in the North Lobby, is probably the most compelling reason to come to the airport early, thanks to its fried chicken sandwich and potato-filled three-egg omelet.
-For a quick bite, the house-smoked turkey sandwich from the grab-and-go menu is hard to beat.
+The Country Cat, just past security in the North Lobby, is probably the most compelling reason to come to the airport early, thanks to its house-made granola and potato-filled three-egg omelet.
+For a quick bite, the house-smoked turkey sandwich from the grab-and-go menu is an option.

-Flying Elephant’s Delicatessen: The airport outposts of this longstanding Portland deli — one upstairs at the south end of ticketing and a grab-and-go location at the north end of baggage claim — offers many of the other locations’ knockouts, from chile con queso breakfast burritos to its legendary Mama Leone’s soup.
+Flying Elephant’s Delicatessen: The airport outposts of this longstanding Portland deli offer many of the other locations’ knockouts, from chile con queso breakfast burritos to its legendary Mama Leone’s soup.
 It’s hard to beat the cozy vibes of its chicken pot pie, however.

 Café Yumm is a smart option in Concourse C, specifically because its signature dish is only available in the Pacific Northwest: The Yumm Bowl looks like just-your-average rice bowl with salsa, veggies, and cheese, but its eponymous Yumm sauce — tangy and a little salty — makes it a unique Made in Oregon staple.